3 Trade Show Booth Design Trends for 2021

 Check out these ever-trending booth design ideas.

-Get creative with unique and eye-catching backdrops that will make people want to take a second look.
+Get creative with unique and eye-catching backdrops that present shapes and designs that are not flat and boring.
+Different shapes, sizes, and heights will make people want to take a second look.
 Fortunately, it costs significantly lesser to print these days, so exhibitors can play around with creative ideas.

-Another plus of textured backdrops is that you can print out a new backdrop and give your booth a fresh, new look for each tradeshow event.
+Another plus of multi-layered backdrop panels is that the smaller panels are less expensive to print, so you can print out a new backdrop panel and give your booth a fresh, new look for each tradeshow event.

 It doesn’t matter whether you have a small show booth or a larger one, custom floors are the way to go.
 Your custom floor message can be your brand logo, a specific design covering the entire floor space, or a URL.